-8.5 The Commission takes the view that it is not likely that a third direct carrier would enter in competition with Qantas on the Sydney route or SAA on the Perth route (i.e. scenario g) within the next two years (or enter the route on a different city pairing).
+7.5 The Commission takes the view that it is not likely that a third direct carrier would enter in competition with Qantas on the Sydney route or SAA on the Perth route (i.e. scenario g) within the next two years (or enter the route on a different city pairing).
 The Commission notes that on this occasion, unlike in 2011, Virgin Australia has not made a submission.
-Since the Commission's February 2012 Decision, Virgin Australia has announced and commenced code share services between Australia and South Africa via Singapore under its alliance with Singapore Airlines.
+Since the Commission's February 2012 Decision, Virgin Australia has announced and commenced code share services between Australia and South Africa via

+Singapore under its alliance with Singapore Airlines.
 This suggests to the Commission that Virgin Australia is unlikely to introduce direct services in competition with Qantas and/or SAA in the short term (that is, around the next two years).
-The Commission is mindful that there are many factors driving carrier entry decisions and a change in demand-side or supply-side conditions can fundamentally alter a carrier's entry decision.
-Nonetheless, the Commission considers that there is more prospect of entry by a third direct carrier after 2014, absent the code share, given the data on growth in passenger traffic (see paragraphs 7.1-2).
+The Commission is mindful that there are many factors driving carrier entry decisions and a change in demand-side or supplyside conditions can fundamentally alter a carrier's entry decision.
+Nonetheless, the Commission considers that there is more prospect of entry by a third direct carrier after 2014, absent the code share, given the data on growth in passenger traffic (see paragraphs 7.14-15).

-8.6 The Commission takes the view that it is not likely that the code share airlines would introduce parallel services on one or both routes within the next two years (i.e. scenarios e and f), or commence direct services on a new city pairing, absent the code share.
+7.6 The Commission takes the view that it is not likely that the code share airlines would introduce parallel services on one or both routes within the next two years (i.e. scenarios e and f), or commence direct services on a new city pairing, absent the code share.
 However, after 2014 the Commission considers there is a greater prospect of two carriers operating parallel services, assuming trend growth in passenger traffic continues.

-8.7 The Commission also considers that one or other of Qantas and SAA exiting the market (scenarios c and d in paragraph 8.4) is not a likely counterfactual scenario within the next two years.
+7.7 The Commission also considers that one or other of Qantas and SAA exiting the market (scenarios c and d in paragraph 7.4) is not a likely counterfactual scenario within the next two years.
 There is no evidence before the Commission indicating that the carriers would not be able to recover at least the incremental cost of their operating services absent the code share.

-8.8 The Commission notes that Qantas and SAA submit that the most likely counterfactual scenario involves each code share airline continuing to operate their respective routes as monopolists with each monopolist reducing capacity below current levels (i.e. consistent with scenario b in paragraph 8.4).
+7.8 The Commission notes that Qantas and SAA submit that the most likely counterfactual scenario involves each code share airline continuing to operate their respective routes as monopolists with each monopolist reducing capacity below current levels (i.e. consistent with scenario b in paragraph 7.4).
 Qantas believes neither party would be able to maintain the current number of frequencies in the medium to long term and SAA submits that the daily one stop services would most probably cease in the current high-cost environment without traffic support from each other.

-8.9 The carriers' submissions seem to be based on an assumption that the level of passenger demand will decline (relative to 2012 levels) in the medium and long term without a home carrier at either end to provide traffic support.

-8.10 In the Draft Determination, the Commission indicated that it was difficult to reconcile such an assumption with the observed growth in services offered by third country carriers (with no home carrier status).
-The Commission notes that some 85% of passengers travelling between South Africa and cities such as Brisbane or Melbourne choose to fly with third country carriers in preference to the one stop service offered by the home carriers.
-The Commission also noted in its Draft Determination that the parties did not appear to have considered how Virgin Australia, Air New Zealand or any of the third country carriers offering indirect services between Australia and South Africa might react if they were to reduce the frequency of direct services and whether, given those reactions, it would be in the carriers' commercial interests to reduce capacity on direct services below 2012 levels in the medium to long term.
+7.9 The carriers' submissions seem to be based on an assumption that the level of passenger demand will decline (relative to 2012 levels) in the medium and long term without a home carrier at either end to provide traffic support.
+No evidence has been provided in support of this assumption.
+Moreover, it is difficult to reconcile such an assumption with the observed growth in services offered by third country carriers with no home carrier status.
+The parties also do not appear to have considered how Virgin Australia, Air New Zealand or any of the third country carriers offering indirect services between Australia and South Africa might react if they were to reduce the frequency of direct services and whether, given those reactions, it would be in the carriers' commercial interests to reduce capacity on direct services below 2012 levels in the medium to long term.